Pricing Bermudan options using regression trees/random forests: Introduction

 Let $X, Y$ be two random variables with vales in $[0,1]^d$ and $\mathbb{R}$ respectively.
-A regression tree approximates the conditional expectation $\mathbb{E}\left[Y/X \right]$ with a piecewise constant function.
+A regression tree approximates the conditional expectation $\mathbb{E}\left[Y|X \right]$ with a piecewise constant function.
 The tree is built recursively, generating a sequence of partitions of $[0,1]^d$ that are finer and finer.
 The approximation value on each set in the partition can be seen as a terminal leaf of the tree.
 This algorithm is very simple and efficient.
 However, it can easily over-fit the data, which results in high generalization errors.
 To solve this issue, we use ensemble methods to aggregate multiple trees, which means that we create multiple trees and then combine them to produce improved results.
 We suggest using random forests (see \citep{Breiman}).
 This method consists in averaging a combination of trees where each tree depends on a random vector sampled independently and identically for each tree in the forest.
 This vector will allow to differentiate the trees in the random forest and can be chosen in different ways.
 For example, one can draw for each tree a sub-sample of training from the global training data without replacement (this method is called bagging and is thoroughly studied in \citep{bagging}).
 A second method is random split selection, where at each node, the split is selected at random from among the $K$ best splits, see \citep{Dietterich}.
 Other methods for aggregating regression trees into random forests can be found in the literature, see for example \citep{Breiman} or \citep{ho}.\\ The structure of the paper will be as follows.
 First, we present the regression trees algorithm and the algorithm of least squares using regression trees.
 Then, we proceed to present some convergence results for regression trees and study the convergence of the LS algorithm when regression trees are used to estimate the continuation values.
+We prove two results: the convergence of the regression solution for infinite sample size as the depth of the regression tree goes to infinity and the convergence of the empirical price as the number of samples go to infinity for a fixed depth.
 Then, we briefly talk about Random Forests before we finally study some numerical examples.